 Ever wondered whether you can perform operations with cryptocurrency outside of its native blockchain?
 Unfortunately, you can't, at least not directly.
 This inability to migrate crypto assets from one blockchain to another can be considered by some among the most frustrating problems facing the crypto community.
-And while there currently is no direct way that would allow using Bitcoin on the Ethereum blockchain, a wrapped crypto token is the next best thing to a completely seamless transition between blockchains.
+While there currently is no direct way that would allow the use of Bitcoin on the Ethereum blockchain, a wrapped crypto token is the next best thing to a completely seamless transition between blockchains.

 Wrapped tokens explained